Labelled well-quasi-order for permutation classes: Grid Classes

-consisting of those permutations that can be drawn on an $\gridsmalltwobyvert{1,-1}{-1,1}$ and has been studied by Waton~\cite[Section~5.6]{waton:on-permutation-:} and Elizalde~\cite{elizalde:the-x-class-and:}.
+consisting of those permutations that can be drawn on an $\Xfig$.
+An example of a member of this class is shown on the left of Figure~\ref{fig-X-example-non-example}.
+The class $\X$ has been studied by Waton~\cite[Section~5.6]{waton:on-permutation-:} and Elizalde~\cite{elizalde:the-x-class-and:}.
 Every permutation in $\X$ lies in the \emph{monotone} grid class of the same matrix (that is, it is skew-merged), but the converse does not hold: